ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.

-If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD check for key use that violates key use restrictions.
+If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD enforce key use restrictions.

-Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the ACS.
+Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the Attester's Claim set.
 Claims are asserted with the joint authority of the Endorser (CoRIM signer) and the Verifier.
 Additionally, Verifiers MAY report key verification results as part of an error reporting function.